Solo Travel in Kyrgyzstan

 A country in Central Asia, Kyrgyzstan is a landlocked country, bordered by China, Tajikistan, Uzbekistan, and Kazakhstan.
 It has been described as the “Switzerland of Central Asia,” because of its untouched nature.

 The country is divided into 7 regions and is dominated by the Tian Shan mountains which are also part of the old trading route.
-Two thirds of Kyrgrystan is mountainous terrain with 88 mountain ranges, over 100 lakes and more than 400 rivers and canals.
+Two-thirds of Kyrgyzstan is mountainous terrain with 88 mountain ranges, over 100 lakes and more than 400 rivers and canals.

 The biggest name here is Manas, the country’s most important warrior who fought against their enemies.
 His name is a national symbol and so many things are named after him including the airport.

 Kyrgyzstan has one of the greenest cities within the region.
-Bishkek is the capital with less than one million people.
+Bishkek is the capital city in Kyrgyzstan, with less than one million people.
 It feels more like a large town than a city with several parks (over 20 if you’re counting), a few cool cafes and a nice atmosphere.

 A relatively young city, its history dates back 200 years, and the Kyrgyzstan capital once was known as the name “Frunze” for more than 70 years.
 It was named after the Soviet military leader, Mikhail Frunze, and the house where he was raised is now a museum.

-Ala-Too Square is the main square in the centre of the city.
+Other places to visit in Bishkek Kyrgyzstan include Ala-Too Square, the main square in the centre of the city.
 Its translation means “snowy mountains” which is meant to symbolise the country’s nature.
-This is where you’ll find the festivals and meetings being held, and a huge 45 metre flag.
+This is where you’ll find the festivals and meetings being held, and a huge 45-metre flag.

-Don’t forget to see the Sculptural Complex of Manas which is in front of the philharmonic.
-It is dedicated to the main Kyrgyz heroes.
+Don’t forget to see the Sculptural Complex of Manas when you visit Bishkek.
+This is in front of the philharmonic and is dedicated to the main Kyrgyz heroes.

-To learn more about the history of Kyrgyzstan, the Historical Museum gives an insight into its past.
+To learn more about Kyrgyzstan history and culture, the Historical Museum gives an insight into its past.
 It is said to be the largest in Central Asia.
 See Kyrgyz art and crafts at the Museum of Fine Arts along with dozens of paintings by Russian artists.

 For shopping head to the west side of town to Osh Bazaar for anything and everything that you want to buy.
 If you are unsure what to do in the evenings, La Maison Club is a gorgeous French restaurant that will make you feel really welcome.

-You don’t need to go far to delve into the country’s nature or high either.
-From Bishtek, it’s less than an hour to the Ala Archa gorge where you can hike and camp overnight.
-Companies offer several days trekking if you want to make the most of this gorgeous region.
+You don’t need to go far to delve into the country’s nature and see the Kyrgyzstan attractions.
+From Bishkek, it’s less than an hour to the Ala Archa gorge in Ala Archa National Park where you can hike and camp overnight.
+Companies offer several days of trekking if you want to make the most of this gorgeous region.
 Don’t let the snow put you off too as you can still visit for a picturesque winter wonderland.

-Jyrgalan Valley is a mecca for hiking GatGs no matter what your level of fitness.
-This mountain range in the east of the country is unspoiled with rivers, clear alpine lakes and green hillsides.
+Jyrgalan Valley is a mecca for those hiking Kyrgyzstan, no matter what your level of fitness.
+This mountain range in the east of the country is unspoiled with Kyrgyzstan rivers, clear alpine lakes and green hillsides.
 Although it is a region off the beaten path it has miles of marked trails so it is easy to navigate for a days’ trekking.

 From Jyrgalan village you are already in the heart of the mountain range and can go straight on your hike.
 It is high-altitude though so be prepared to trek up to 4,000 metres.
 You can also hire a guide for your Kyrgyzstan trekking to see more of this area which is translated to ‘Mountain of Heaven.’